TECHNICAL REQUIREMENTS, OUTSIDE WORK, GROUP ASSIGNMENTS

 The University of Southern California (USC)

 USC was established in 1880 and is the oldest private research university in the Western United States.
-Through its 17 professional schools and the College of Letters, Arts, and Sciences, the university offers a cutting-edge education.
-Highly-ranked and prestigious schools such as the Annenberg School for Communication, Marshall School of Business, Viterbi School of Engineering, Keck School of Medicine, Gould School of Law, Thornton School of Music, and Schools of Cinematic Arts, Theatre, and Architecture all contribute to the vibrancy and rigor of the university, and make it uniquely suited as a home for the USC Center on Public Diplomacy.
+Through its 23 schools and academic units, the university offers a cutting-edge education.
+Highly-ranked and prestigious schools such as the Annenberg School for Communication and Journalism, the Marshall School of Business, the Viterbi School of Engineering, the Keck School of Medicine, the Gould School of Law, the Thornton School of Music, and Schools of Cinematic Arts, Dramatic Arts, and Architecture all contribute to the vibrancy and rigor of the university, and make it uniquely suited as a home for the USC Center on Public Diplomacy.